EFForg/phantom-of-the-capitol/README.md

-# How to use this API
+# How to Use This API

 This API is deployed for public consumption at [https://congressforms.eff.org/](https://congressforms.eff.org/).
 Navigate there to see notes on consumption.

-# How to Contribute to this Project
+# How to Contribute to This Project

-## Dev/ Production Setup with Docker (recommended)
+## Dev/ Production Setup with Docker (Recommended)

 Docker makes it easy to set up Phantom DC for development, production, and testing.